freenas/freenas-docs/userguide/jails.rst

 This port has five configurable options (DOCS, FLAC, ID3, MP4, and VORBIS) and each option is enabled (on) by default.

 FreeBSD packages are always built using the default options.
-When compiling a port, those options are presented in a menu, allowing the default values to be changed.
+Compiling a port, those options are presented in a menu when compiling a port.
+The default values are able to be changed.

 The Ports Collection must be installed in a jail before ports can be compiled.
 Inside the jail, use the :command:`portsnap` utility.
-This command downloads the ports collection and extracts it to the jail's :file:`/usr/ports/` directory:
+This command downloads the ports collection and extracts it to the :file:`/usr/ports/` directory of the jail:

 .. code-block:: none